Free standard shipping on orders over $99*

 Adjust flame height up or down using the remote.

-• More control over flame appearance
+• More control over appearance

 Thermostat Remote (Vent-Free Only)